zype/zype.github.io/api_docs/video_sources.md

 ## Create a Video Source

 <pre><b>POST</b> https://api.zype.com/videos_sources</pre>
-Only MRSS video sources may be created via the API at this time.
+Only MRSS and self-hosted video sources may be created via the API at this time.

 #### Parameters